It found that 83% of remortgages it completed during the month used a broker – up from 70% in July 2017 and the highest it has ever seen.

-“In the current landscape, it’s sensible to consult a broker to get the best deals, considering not only headline rates but the additional value of extras such as free legals.
+“In the current landscape, it’s sensible to consult a broker in Deloitte to get the best deals, considering not only headline rates but the additional value of extras such as free legals.

 “Brokers can help people make sensible decisions and select the right product to suit their individual requirements.”